 - 8. Drag down to apply the formula to the remaining cells and obtain all your clients’ email addresses.

-How to transfer data between multiple Google Sheets?
+How to sync data between multiple Google Sheets?

 Using Layer, you can: